K-Zawis/Git_docs/Git Branches.md

 ```
 Usually you would want to merge the branch into staging before deletion so make sure this is done before you delete locally and remotely.
 ## Feature Branch
-First, you should check out your new feature branch with `git checkout -b <branch_name>`.
+First, you should check out your new feature branch with `{git icon} git checkout -b <branch_name>`.
 Then to make commits follow the following pattern to make your changes available to everyone in the remote repository:
 ```git
 git add .
 git commit -m "<commit_message>" git push origin <branch_name>
 ```
-Note `git add .` moves *all* changed, added or deleted files to staging for the next commit.
+Note `{git icon} git add .` moves *all* changed, added or deleted files to staging for the next commit.
 You can specify which files you may want to include in the commit by specifying flags and specific files:
 ```git
 git add [--verbose | -v] [--dry-run | -n] [--force | -f] [--interactive | -i] [--patch | -p]
 		[--edit | -e] [--[no-]all | -A | --[no-]ignore-removal | [--update | -u]] [--sparse]